 The interviewers don’t mind that candidates will struggle with this kind of question in an Oxbridge Medicine interview.
 They want to discover the way you tackle questions that you don’t know the answer to.

 The best thing to do is to talk aloud about the things you do know, and they will then guide you toward the answer.

 To answer this, you only need to use equations you will know from A-Level Science: mass = density x volume and moles = mass/Mr. Plugging in numbers you should know (density = 1kg/m3, Mr H20=18), you can work out molar concentration= ~55

 Ethical questions are common to all medical school interviews and will definitely feature somewhere in an Oxbridge Medicine interview.

-The approach to any ethical question is the same: show you understand both sides.
-Usually, it will be okay to detail both sides and leave it there – but if pushed, you can settle on either side as long as you justify yourself (for example, which factors are more important and why).
+The approach to any ethical question is the same: show that you understand both sides.
+Usually, it will be ok to detail both sides and leave it there – but if pushed, you can settle on either side as long as you justify yourself (for example, which factors are more important and why).